Black Shuck: Bungay and Blythburgh

 One of the most notable reports of Black Shuck is of his appearance at the churches of Bungay and Blythburgh in Suffolk.
 On 4 August 1577, at Blythburgh, Black Shuck is said to have burst in through the doors of Holy Trinity Church to a clap of thunder.
 He ran up the nave, past a large congregation, killing a man and boy and causing the church steeple to collapse through the roof.
 As the dog left, he left scorch marks on the north door which can be seen at the church to this day.

 The encounter on the same day at St Mary's Church, Bungay was described in A Straunge and Terrible Wunder by Abraham Fleming in 1577:

 Fleming was a translator and editor for several printing houses in London, and therefore probably only published his account based on exaggerated oral accounts.
 Other local accounts attribute the event to the Devil (Fleming calls the animal "the Divel in such a likeness").
-The scorch marks on the door are referred to by the locals as "the devil’s fingerprints", and the event is remembered in this verse:
+The scorch marks on the door are referred to by the locals as "the devil's fingerprints", and the event is remembered in this verse:

-Dr David Waldron and Christopher Reeve suggest that a fierce electrical storm recorded by contemporary accounts on that date, coupled with the trauma of the ongoing Reformation, may have led to the accounts entering folklore.